ritikBhandari/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

   cannot detect their language preferences from their browser, including all users [created via the Zulip API][api-create-user].

-### Configure the organization notifications language
+### Configure the organization language for automated messages and emails

 {start_tabs}